AIU Welcomes U.S. Marine Students

 AIU Grants for U.S. Marines Students

-AIU has established a grant for all honorably discharged veterans of the U.S. Marines to assist in providing the opportunity to attend a degree program of study at AIU Online.
+AIU has established a grant for all honorably discharged veterans of the U.S. Marines to assist in providing the opportunity to attend a degree program of study at AIU.

-AIU Online has established a 10% grant for all spouses of active-duty and reserve members of the U.S. Marines to assist in providing the opportunity to attend a degree program of study at AIU Online.
+AIU has established a 10% grant for all spouses of active-duty and reserve members of the U.S. Marines to assist in providing the opportunity to attend a degree program of study at AIU.

 In accordance with the Yellow Ribbon Program, a provision of the Post-9/11 Veterans Educational Assistance Act of 2008, the University has established a Yellow Ribbon Grant.